 And credit card interest (expressed as a yearly rate known as the annual percentage rate, or APR) is something you’ll want to take seriously.
 If you carry a balance from month to month, a high APR can end up costing you a lot of money in the long run.

 Credit card issuers may also charge late fees, but you can avoid them by paying the minimum required amount on time.
-The CARD Act caps late payment fees on credit cards — the limit in 2020 is $29 for a first occurrence and $40 for subsequent late payments.
+Late payment fees on credit cards are capped at $30 for a first occurrence and $41 for subsequent late payments.